 Salary and Job Outlook for Special Education Teachers

-The Bureau of Labor Statistics reports the average salary for special education teachers in 2022 was $71,290, with the top 10 percent making $102,850.
-The BLS also reports that demand for special education teachers is expected to increase 4 percent by 2031.
+The Bureau of Labor Statistics reports the average salary for special education teachers in 2023 was $76,000, with the top 10 percent making $114,360 or more.
+The BLS also reports that demand for special education teachers is expected to show little to no increase or decrease by 2032.

 VOCATIONAL EDUCATION TEACHER